amoksito/Spandoc/README.md

 A [Sublime Text](https://www.sublimetext.com/) plugin that uses the infamous open-source parser [Pandoc](http://pandoc.org/) to convert text in nearly every possible format into each other.
 With Pandoc you can use the most evolved Markdown implementation: [Pandoc's Markdown](http://pandoc.org/MANUAL.html#pandocs-markdown) and with __Spandoc__ you can use it inside Sublime Text!

 __Spandoc__ is composed of [Brian Fisher](https://github.com/tbfisher)'s plugin [„pandoc“](https://packagecontrol.io/packages/Pandoc) and of [Daniel P. Shannon](https://github.com/phyllisstein)'s plugin [Pandown](https://packagecontrol.io/packages/Pandown). __Spandoc__ came into existance to combine the strengths of these two plugins.
-Starting from the light code base by „pandoc“ and its command palette functionality, taking the "project" configuration system by Pandown and adding entirely new features, this is __Spandoc__.
-The code base is healily cleared and refactored.
-This plugin is in active development and of course, it is used by myself.
+Starting from the light code base by „pandoc“ and its command palette functionality, taking the "project" configuration system by Pandown and adding entirely new features.
+The code base is heavily cleared and refactored.
+This plugin is in development and of course __Spandoc__ is used by myself.

+No Sublime 2 support.
+Mainly tested on Windows.
+On Linux currently not working?

 ## License